 Somedays I listen with respect, compassion, and a loving ear because I know self-doubt doesn’t come uninvited.
 But, there are other days when I’m tired or triggered and have a lot of symptoms.
 I can feel the sinister dark-dread begin to blacken and shred the self-esteem I have worked so hard to foster.
 The grasp of my thinly held mantra, that my inner beauty, strength, and talent, far outweigh any deficits I may have, begins to fade as self-doubt tries to extend tea time into a meal and a nap.

 I’ve eventually heard enough, felt enough, and acknowledge that this is a pattern.
 Self-doubt comes when I’m on a precipice, and I can choose to entertain it longer or thank it for the visit.
 It usually doesn’t take me too long before I tell Mr. Doubt that, “We’re done” and show it the door.

 As soon as it’s gone, it’s easier to take control of my internal thoughts about myself and how I’m navigating the world around me.
 I give myself room to breathe, change, grow, share my experiences with others, and emerge from the shadows of the shame of living with PTSD.
-It’s not comfortable a lot of the time, but that isn’t because I’m the terrible (fill in the old-tapes) person.
+It’s often not very comfortable, but that isn’t because I’m the terrible (fill in the old-tapes) person.
 It is simply because that is where I am at this time in my life, this day, or even for this moment.

 As this bout of self-doubt fades onto a distant shore, I understand that I may hear this familiar knock on my door again, and if I do I’ll invite it in for a cup of tea and listen with a loving, compassionate ear.
 Because I know, self-doubt does not come uninvited.